SC Fuels Guide to Lubricants

 What’s The Purpose of Industrial Lubricants?

 Lubricants are solutions created from compounds (usually petroleum-based) that are used for minimizing friction between moving engine or component parts drastically extending the longevity of the equipment we use.
-There are many types of lubricants ranging from liquid-based oil lubricants to a semi-solid yet soft grease, so knowing how and when to use these tools is paramount to the success of your equipment.
+There are many types of industrial lubricants ranging from liquid-based oil lubricants to a semi-solid yet soft grease, so knowing how and when to use these tools is paramount to the success of your equipment.

 To begin with, we will dive into synthetic oils that are used to lubricate the engines inside of vehicles, the gears inside of most motors, and machinery.
 Motor oils are made from a heavy thick petroleum hydrocarbon base derived from crude oils and additives that are used to maintain a proper level of viscosity.
 Viscosity can be defined as how “thick” a liquid is.